devoirinyou-ai/mtils/README.md

 ## Notes

 This is the first public release of mtils.
 The project is still under active development, so some features and internal implementation details may change.
+In accordance with project transparency guidelines, please note that an AI assistant (Gemini) was used during development as a coding and engineering tool via prompt engineering to help structure, write, and optimize the codebase.